aesthetic-suite/framework/docs/system/config.md

 # Configuration

-TODO
+The design system is configured in human and machine readable format known as [YAML](https://en.wikipedia.org/wiki/YAML).
+This format works across all operating systems, platforms, programming languages, and is easily accessible for both designers and developers.

+Before we dive into all configurable settings, a few must know concepts are described below.

-### Unitless Values
+### Unitless values

-All configuration settings that require a unit based value (px, pt, sp, etc) must be defined using a unitless number.
-During the compilation phase, this value will be calculated according to the platform and target, and output with the required unit type suffix.
+All configuration settings that require a unit based value (`px`, `pt`, `sp`, etc) must be defined using a unitless number.
+During the compilation phase, this unitless value will be calculated according to the platform and target, and output with the required unit suffix.

 When configuring, assume a unit based on the following table.